ouromoros/dschedule/README.md

 scheduler.push("taskA", { retry: true, retryTimeout: 5000 });
 ```

-A job can also carry data or be delayed.
+A task can also carry data or be delayed.
 The data will be passed to the binded handler function.

 ```js
 scheduler.bind("taskB", (data) => {